-Finally after three years of Pandemic the Cebu City Marathon has returned.
+Finally, after three years of the Pandemic, the Cebu City Marathon has returned.
 It seems to have quickly usurped the Milo Marathon’s place this year as the Premier road running event.

-More than 8,000 runners participated at the Cebu Marathon this morning, January 8.
+More than 8,000 runners participated in the Cebu Marathon this morning, January 8.
 The event features a full marathon (42 km), 21km, 10km, and 5km distances.
-The starting/finish line is located SM Seaside City.
-Runners (except 5km runners) passes throug Cebu-Cordova Link Expressway.
+The starting/finish line is located in SM Seaside City.
+Runners (except 5km runners) pass through Cebu-Cordova Link Expressway.

-2019 SEA Games Marathon Queen Christine Hallasgo took a comfortable win in the 2023 Cebu Marathon clocking 1h22.23.
-With uphil sections and in rather wet difficult conditions.
+2019 SEA Games Marathon Queen Christine Hallasgo took a comfortable win in the 2023 Cebu Marathon, clocking 1h22.23.
+With uphill sections and in rather wet, difficult conditions.
 Hallasgo was outside the 1h20.34 Best mark she clocked at Valencia City last year.
-She was comfortably ahead of Raven Alcoseba and 40 year old Nhea Ann Barcena who both clocked 1h28.
+She was comfortably ahead of Raven Alcoseba and 40-year-old Nhea Ann Barcena, who both clocked 1h28.

-Richard Salano (not Solano) won the Men’s 21K in 1:09 the national athlete is coached by Eduardo Buenavista.
-Salano has clocked 1h09.41 in 2012.
-So started off this year fairly consistent in his campaign for SEA Games Men’s Marathon.
-He finished ahead of a duo of Spectrum Runners Prince Joey Lee and Marc Mahinay who made waves recently in the Weekly Relay Finals.
+Richard Salano (not Solano) won the Men’s 21K in 1:09.
+The national athlete is coached by Eduardo Buenavista.
+Salano clocked 1h09.41 in 2012 and so started this year fairly consistent in his campaign for SEA Games Men’s Marathon.
+He finished ahead of a duo of Spectrum Runners Prince Joey Lee and Marc Mahinay, who made waves recently in the Weekly Relay Finals.
 Mahinay did have some comfort knowing he had improved his PB by 3 minutes from 1h15.12 to 1h12.08.

-The Marathon mens was won by Kenyan Erick Chipsiror in 2h32.11, from Arlan Arbois 2h33.56.
+The Marathon mens was won by Kenyan Erick Chipsiror in 2h32.11 by Arlan Arbois in 2h33.56.
 Former 2x Milo Marathon Champion and former national athlete Jesson Agravante wound up 5th.

-And WHAT ABOUT!!! unheralded Jason Padayao of Spectrum Runners while everyone else struggled and suffered much slower times than usual in the wet and not totally flat course conditions of the CCLEX Bridge.
-Padayao won the 5000m by nearly a whole minute in a PB of 15:49, not bad for an athlete who is not really famous.
+And WHAT ABOUT!!! unheralded Jason Padayao of Spectrum Runners while everyone else struggled and suffered much slower times than usual in the wet and not flat course conditions of the CCLEX Bridge.
+Padayao won the 5000m by nearly a whole minute in a PB of 15:49, which is not bad for an athlete who is not famous.
 Padayao hails from Dumaguete.